luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-Aspire-Microservice-SQLServer/README.md

 ### 1.3.
 We load the Nuget Packages

-These two packages are automatically loaded in your application when you create it in Visual Studio
+These two packages are automatically loaded in your application when you create a Blazor WebAssembly application in Visual Studio 2022

 ![image](https://github.com/user-attachments/assets/4925a6ee-510c-4b63-b3fd-37a7e2025867)